klefstad-teaching/ICS-45C-HW0/README.md

 ## 9. Pushing changes to git

+**IMPORTANT**
+Move your `main.cpp` file into the `src` folder before you submit!

+1. Move your `main.cpp` file into the `src` folder
-1. Click the third button underneath the menu button on the top left named Source Control
+2. Click the third button underneath the menu button on the top left named Source Control

 ![Step 1](/assets/9-1.jpg)